Brian-Wintz/DecisionTree/README.md

     public static Question createQuestion(String text): From a question line in a decision tree input file, creates a Question instance (see below for file format details) public static Answer createAnswer(String text,String parentQuestionKey,boolean isTerminal): From an answer or terminal answer in a decision tree input file, Creates an Answer instance with the specified parent question key (see below for file format details)

+### OpenAI
+    public static String chatGPT(String message): Process the provided message as a prompt to ChatGPT 3.5 and returns the resulting reply. public static String extractContentFromResponse(String response): Extracts the reply from the response to a ChatGPT 3.5 REST API call.

 ### DecisionTreeServlet

 #### Methods